 The community has taken steps to engage some of its nearest neighbours (including First Nation and Métis communities in the area), and has begun to set the foundation for further constructive consideration of the project and opportunity to work collaboratively to explore the project and interest in the broader area.
-More engagement with communities in the wider area is required to better understand implications for those communities.
+More engagement with communities east of Spanish is required to better understand implications for those communities.